5 stars

 • Acquisition and turnaround of a failing fast-food franchise in Toronto, supported by a clear recovery plan, operational changes, and new management oversight.

-• Purchasing and expanding a local tourism business in rural Alberta contributing to regional economic development and off-season employment.
+• Purchasing and expanding a local tourism business in rural Alberta, contributing to regional economic development and off-season employment.

 Strategic Use of the C11 Program

-That said, the C11 work permit can be a strategic entry point to Canada.
+The C11 work permit can be a strategic entry point to Canada.
 It allows you to:

 • Relocate quickly and begin operating your business;